Illinois Compiled Statutes

 (8) Persons or entities that receive no compensation

-other than reimbursement for expenses of up to $500 per year while engaged in lobbying State government, unless those persons make expenditures that are reportable under Section 6.
+other than reimbursement for expenses of up to $500 per year while engaged in lobbying, unless those persons make expenditures that are reportable under Section 6.

-(9) Any attorney or group or firm of attorneys in the
+(9) Any attorney or group or firm of attorneys (1) in

-course of representing a client in any administrative or judicial proceeding, or any witness providing testimony in any administrative or judicial proceeding, in which ex parte communications are not allowed and who does not make expenditures that are reportable pursuant to Section 6.
+connection with the practice of law or (2) in the course of representing a client in relation to any administrative, judicial, quasi-judicial proceeding, or any witness providing testimony in any administrative, judicial, or quasi-judicial proceeding, and who does not make expenditures that are reportable pursuant to Section 6.

 (9.5) Any attorney or group or firm of attorneys in